Nelson-Lohse/Nelson-Lohse.github.io/index.md

   <h3>Enhancement Reflections</h3>

   <h4>Software Design & Architecture</h4>
-  <p>This enhancement focused on transforming the original linear Java code into a modular architecture.
-I created separate backend services and Angular components that improved readability, maintainability, and scalability.
-The process reinforced the importance of separation of concerns and structured file organization.</p>
+  <p>This enhancement focused on transforming the original linear Java code into a fully modular architecture.
+I created separate backend services and Angular components to improve readability, maintainability, and scalability.
+Organizing the frontend into components and services, while separating backend logic, reinforced the importance of separation of concerns and structured file organization.
+Additionally, I designed input forms with type-specific validation and dropdowns to ensure that user input adhered to required formats, demonstrating careful attention to both usability and data integrity.</p>

   <h4>Algorithms & Data Structures</h4>
-  <p>I implemented client-side sorting and filtering algorithms for displaying rescue animal data.
-These enhancements improved efficiency and user interaction by reducing backend load while ensuring data consistency.
-This process strengthened my understanding of how algorithmic principles apply to real-world interfaces and performance optimization.</p>
+  <p>I implemented client-side sorting and filtering algorithms for displaying rescue animal data efficiently.
+These enhancements enhance the interface's responsiveness and facilitate user navigation of the data.
+Developing these features strengthened my understanding of applying algorithmic principles in real-world systems, particularly how data structures and efficient retrieval methods can optimize both performance and user experience.</p>

   <h4>Database Design & Integration</h4>
-  <p>The most impactful enhancement was integrating MongoDB to replace in-memory data lists with persistent collections.
-Each record was structured and validated before insertion, supporting full CRUD functionality.
-This development helped me learn modern database design, connection handling, and backend data management in a full-stack environment.</p>
+  <p>The most significant enhancement was integrating MongoDB to replace in-memory data lists with persistent collections.
+Each record was structured and validated before insertion, supporting full CRUD operations.
+Implementing database connections, query handling, and collection design deepened my understanding of modern database practices, including how to maintain data consistency, ensure scalability, and support future enhancements.</p>

-  <p>Through this enhancement process, I learned to merge front-end usability with backend structure and database persistence.
-The challenges—especially connecting Angular to Java and MongoDB—developed my problem-solving skills and solidified my confidence as a full-stack developer.</p>
+  <p>Enhancing this artifact reinforced my ability to integrate multiple technologies into a cohesive full-stack solution.
+A particularly challenging aspect was learning HTML and CSS to effectively build and style the Angular frontend.
+Balancing backend logic with frontend presentation taught me the importance of visual design, usability, and attention to detail in software development.
+These experiences, combined with modular software design, database integration, and algorithmic improvements, prepared me to approach real-world software development challenges with confidence and professionalism.</p>
 </section>

 <!-- Professional Self-Assessment Section -->